 These pull-down assays allow us to directly address the differential interactions of SRC-1 with the PR and ER subtypes.
 In addition, this approach allows the efficient detection of protein-protein interactions and the application of mass spectrometry.
-However, one must be careful in interpreting the results from these assays given that non-specific interactions can occur.
-In the present studies, little to no interactions were detected between SRC-1 from brain and the fusion protein tags alone (GST or Flag tags) or the resins only (Figure 1), suggesting there were no significant non-specific interactions between SRC-1 and fusion tags or resins.
-Moreover, Western blot analysis and spectrometry revealed that SRC-1 mass interacted with receptor when bound to agonist, but not when bound to antagonist or unliganded. coactivator-receptor suggesting these interactions were specific.
+However, one must be careful in interpreting the results from these assays, given that nonspecific interactions can occur.
+In the present studies, little to no interactions were detected between SRC-1 from brain and the fusion protein tags alone (GST or Flag tags) or the resins only (Fig. 1), suggesting there were no significant nonspecific interactions between SRC-1 and fusion tags or resins.
+Moreover, Western blot analysis and mass spectrometry revealed that SRC-1 interacted with receptor when bound to agonist but not when bound to antagonist or unliganded, suggesting these coactivator-receptor interactions were specific.
 It should be noted that human ER and PR proteins were used to investigate interactions with SRC-1 protein from rat brain.
-It is possible that SRC-1 from rat brain may interact differently with human ER and PR compared to rat receptor.
+It is possible that SRC-1 from rat brain may interact differently with human ER and PR, compared with rat receptor.
 However, the human PR ligand binding domain (LBD), the receptor region most critical for SRC-1 interactions (32, 86), has a high degree of protein sequence homology (92%) with the rat PR LBD (BLAST) (18, 87).
-Furthermore, the LBDs of human ER α and ER β are 89% and 90% identical in protein sequences to the LBDs of rat ER α and ER β , respectively (88).
-However. given that discrete differences in protein structure can lead to differences in protein interactions, it will be important to investigate endogenous interactions between SRC-1 and receptors steroid in brain using coimmunoprecipitation assays in future studies.
-Nevertheless, the high degree of homology between the rat and human LBDs of PR and ER.

-taken together with the ligand-dependent nature of the interactions in the present studies, suggest that our findings provide important insights into the physical associations of SRC-1 from brain and these receptors.
+Furthermore, the LBDs of human ER $\alpha$ and ER $\beta$ are 89 and 90% identical in protein sequences to the LBDs of rat ER $\alpha$ and ER $\beta$ , respectively (88).
+However, given that discrete differences in protein structure can lead to differences in protein interactions, it will be important to investigate endogenous interactions between SRC-1 and steroid receptors in brain using coimmunoprecipitation assays in future studies.
+Nevertheless, the high degree of homology between the rat and human LBDs of PR and ER, taken together with the ligand-dependent nature of the interactions in the present studies, suggest that our findings provide important insights into the physical associations of SRC-1 from brain and these receptors.

 In conclusion, the present data indicate that SRC-1 from hypothalamus and hippocampus physically associate with ER and PR in a ligand-dependent manner.
 These findings extend our previous studies showing that SRC-1 is expressed in ER and PR containing cells in brain regions important for reproductive behavior (59).
-In addition, these protein-protein interaction studies provide further support for work from our lab and others that reveal an important role for SRC-1 in ER and PR action in brain (55, 60-63).
-Moreover, the present studies reveal that SRC-1 from brain interacts differentially with ER and PR subtypes in а brain region-specific manner.
+In addition, these protein-protein interaction studies provide further support for work from our laboratory and others that reveal an important role for SRC-1 in ER and PR action in brain (55, 60-63).
+Moreover, the present studies reveal that SRC-1 from brain interacts differentially with ER and PR subtypes in a brain regionspecific manner.
 Understanding how nuclear receptor coactivators function with various steroid receptors, and their subtypes, is critical to understanding how hormones act in different brain regions to profoundly influence physiology and behavior.
-Ultimately, investigation of these receptor-coactivator interactions using brain tissue may allow the identification of novel cofactors involved in the steroid receptor complex in brain.
+Ultimately, investigation of these receptorcoactivator interactions using brain tissue may allow the identification of novel cofactors involved in the steroid receptor complex in brain.